Green Card Through Marriage Processing Time

 1. Introduction to Getting a Green Card Through Marriage

-If you are married to a US citizen or lawful permanent resident, you may be eligible to apply for US permanent residency (a green card).
+If you marry a green card holder or a U.S. citizen, you may be eligible to apply for US permanent residency (a green card).
 The basic idea is that through your valid and legitimate marriage to a US citizen or permanent resident, you can apply for a green card.

 To apply, your US citizen or permanent resident spouse must file a Form I-130 with USCIS.
 Your spouse is the petitioner (person filing the petition) and you are the beneficiary (person benefiting from the petition).